 - Those who know me would say I am a tad bit competitive.

 - I have an M.S.
 Ed in Instructional Systems Technology, which is nothing compared to the PhD in psychology gained from life experience raising two kids who both turned out great in spite of me.
 I think their father’s exceptional parenting overrode my mistakes.

 My passion and focus these days rests both locally and globally.
 Locally, I lead BLP’s efforts related to Dayspring Center, a homeless shelter in Indianapolis.
 We’ve been involved in shoe shopping, refurbishing rooms, gathering baby supplies, adopting families, taking kids to the zoo, and sponsoring fundraising events such as the Annual Putt-Putt golf outing.

 On a global level, BLP supports Heifer International.
 Their philosophy “give people a cow, not a cup” makes sense to us.
 Teaching people to do for themselves is way better than giving them handouts.
-I’ve been to Heifer International headquarters in Little Rock, AK and toured their global village.
+I’ve been to Heifer International headquarters in Little Rock, AR and toured their global village.
 I find the “school in a suitcase” inspiring and I love their philosophy of paying it forward by having any village they work with give their first-born animal to another villager to continue to grow the program and the self-sustenance model.